SamboyCoding/Tomlet/README.md

 ### Comments

 Comments are parsed and stored alongside their corresponding values, where possible.
 Every instance of `TomlValue` has a `Comments` property, which contains both the "inline" and "preceding" comments.
-Precending comments are the comments that appear before the value (and therefore can span multiple lines), and inline comments are the comments that appear on the same line as the value (and thus must be a single line).
+Preceding comments are the comments that appear before the value (and therefore can span multiple lines), and inline comments are the comments that appear on the same line as the value (and thus must be a single line).